Case-data analysis & UK legal information — for self-represented litigants

 What courts and tribunals does MyLiP.ai cover? +

-Currently: financial remedy proceedings in the Family Court (England and Wales).
-Expanding in 2025 to employment tribunals (ET1/ET3, Schedule of Loss), benefits appeals (First-tier Tribunal — PIP, Universal Credit, ESA), and Children Act private law proceedings.
+At soft launch (July 2026): financial remedy proceedings in the Family Court and Children Act 1989 private law proceedings, both in England and Wales.
+Employment tribunals (ET1/ET3, Schedule of Loss) follow in August 2026.
+Benefits appeals to the First-tier Tribunal (PIP, Universal Credit, ESA) follow later in 2026.
 MyLiP.ai is built for any UK court or tribunal where litigants in person appear — new verticals are added by loading the relevant law library and court forms.

 Why annual billing rather than a one-time purchase? +